Aurora leaders respond to third large youth shooting in 2 weeks

 Sunday’s shooting happened just after midnight in the area of North Dayton Street and East Colfax Avenue.
 Police have not made any arrests or confirmed suspect information, but they are investigating whether the shooting was connected to a nearby house party.

-Three 16-year-old boys have been arrested in connection to the shooting outside of Hinkley High School, with police saying the shooting was gang related.
-Two 15-year-old boys were arrested for the Aurora Central High School, though there are more suspects still at-large.
+Three 16-year-old boys have been arrested in connection with the shooting outside of Hinkley High School, with police saying the shooting was gang related.
+Two 15-year-old boys were arrested in connection with the Aurora Central High School shooting, though there are more suspects still at-large.

 “The continued violence in our city is alarming and anyone that isn’t concerned must not be paying attention,” Councilman Curtis Gardner said.
 “We continue to have the lives of young people ripped apart and we should never become numb to that. ...
 The Aurora community needs healing, and we need all hands on deck to address the youth violence epidemic.”

 In October and November, at least 20 teenagers were victims in shootings throughout Aurora, according to reports from the Aurora Police Department.
-In those shootings, at least five victims died of their injuries, including a 17-year-old fatally shot by a 36-year-old ex-cop on Wednesday.
+In those shootings, at least five victims died of their injuries, including a 17-year-old fatally shot by a 36-year-old ex-police officer on Wednesday.

 Amid this rise in violence, Aurora’s leaders are scrambling to come up with solutions — though some question whether the city is really to blame.
 Councilman Dave Gruber said “ultimate responsibility” for the recent violence “lies with the shooters themselves.”